 We often discussed ways to heal a leaky gut on the Balanced Bites Podcast; and broth is a great, simple recipe to add to your arsenal to help do just that!
 You can also order pre-made traditional broth from US Wellness Meats – it's 100% Balanced Bites Approved, and completely different from anything you'd find at the store.
 It's made in the traditional manner, just like the recipe in this post!

 But fighting a cold, combatting disease and healing a leaky gut aren't all broth can help to do: Dr. Cate Shanahan, author of Deep Nutrition: Why Your Genes Need Traditional Food, explains in her interview with Sean Croxton of Underground Wellness that the collagen found in home-made bone broth is a “super-food” when it comes to cellular integrity and in reducing the appearance of cellulite.
 Yes!
 There is a way to naturally, and legitimately, reduce cellulite – and it's as simple as incorporating bone broth into your regular diet.
 Dr. Shanahan says that “cellulite is fat that lacks collagen support” and that “people who have more collagen in their diet… are less likely to have cellulite in their fat.”
 It's not about just losing the fat – it's about getting back to a diet that will support the structure of your cells.

 Now THAT is some DEEP NUTRITION!
 Ready to make your own?
 It's simple!

 - 4 quarts of filtered water

 - 1.5- 2 lbs of beef knuckle bones or marrow bones (or any other kinds of bones – especially oxtail, which lends added gelatin and a delicious flavor).
-Chicken necks are inexpensive and also work great.
+Chicken necks are inexpensive and also work great. the cloves from

 - 2 tablespoons apple cider vinegar organic, unfiltered (I like Bragg's brand)